dwave-training/embedding-pictures/README.md

 # Embedding Pictures

-This exercise contains five small programs which illustrate embedding topics in Ocean and on the D-Wave QPUs, for Training features.
+This exercise contains six small programs which illustrate embedding topics in Ocean and on the D-Wave QPUs, for Training features.

 ## Exercise 1